Mountain Biking Escapade: The Last Forbidden Kingdom

 Everest Base Camp Trek

-Everest Base Camp Trek : A Once-in-a-Lifetime Adventure
+Everest Base Camp Trek in Nepal: Ultimate Himalayan Adventure

-The highlight of your Everest Base Camp Trek is reaching the iconic Everest Base Camp at 5,360 meters (17,590 feet), right at the foot of Mount Everest.
-Afterward, continue your adventure with a trek to Kala Pathar (5,545 meters / 18,192 feet) for unparalleled panoramic views of Mount Everest and surrounding peaks like Lhotse, Makalu, and Cho Oyu.
+The main highlight of the Everest Base Camp Trek is reaching Everest Base Camp at 5,360 meters (17,590 ft.), where you stand beneath the towering Mount Everest.
+Another unforgettable experience is the hike to Kala Patthar at 5,545 meters (18,192 ft.), one of the best viewpoints in the Everest region.
+From here, you enjoy spectacular panoramic views of Mount Everest, Lhotse, Makalu, and Cho Oyu.

 Why Choose the Everest Base Camp Trek with Nepal Sanctuary Treks?